Zarifwebme/VintageXH/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## Contact
-For any inquiries, please contact [your email address].
+For any inquiries, please contact baxtiyorovzarif@gmail.com.